Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 ### Structured Recognition Plan

-- **Implement Recognition Schedule**: Set a timeline for monthly recognitions and ensure consistent execution, with an initial focus on feedback gathering and assessment of community engagement metrics.
+- **Implement Recognition Schedule**: Set a timeline for monthly recognitions and ensure consistent execution.
 - Develop evaluation metrics to assess the effectiveness of the recognition program, ensuring that they incorporate community feedback for continuous improvement.
 - Regularly update the timeline based on community feedback and engagement metrics to ensure its effectiveness.
 - Develop evaluation metrics to assess the effectiveness of the recognition program, ensuring that they incorporate community feedback for continuous improvement.